grafana/agent/docs/sources/flow/reference/components/remote.git.md

 ## Example

-This example reads a JSON array of objects from an endpoint and uses them as a set of scrape targets:
+This example reads a JSON array of objects from a file stored in a git repository and uses them as a set of scrape targets:

 ```river